scalar-labs/scalar-admin/README.md

 $ java -jar scalar-admin-<version>-all.jar -c <COMMAND> -a <IP1:Port1,IP2:Port2,...>
 ```

-The command above can take effect on multiple ScalarDB or ScalarDL instances in one shot.

-**NOTE** If you previously used the following command to pause and unpause Scalar pods in Kubernetes clusters,
+**NOTE** If you previously used the following command, we recommend using the `-a` option instead since SRV has a known issue of returning asynchronous results.
+We will deprecate the `-s` option in the next major version.
-we recommend switching to [Scalar Admin for Kubernetes](https://github.com/scalar-labs/scalar-admin-for-kubernetes).

 ```console
 $ java -jar scalar-admin-<version>-all.jar -c <COMMAND> -s <SRV_SERVICE_URL>
 ```

+#### Use in Kubernetes clusters

-Using the `-s` option to pause and unpause Scalar pods in a Kubernetes cluster is error-prone.
-Scalar Admin doesn't check for orchestration changes during the pause/unpause period, while Scalar Admin for Kubernetes is tolerant of Kubernetes orchestration changes.
+Using Scalar Admin in a Kubernetes cluster is error-prone because Scalar Admin doesn't check for orchestration changes.

-This command is an FYI and we do not recommend using it.
-Please either use the `-a` option to explicitly pause or unpause Scalar instances, or consider using Scalar Admin for Kubernetes to pause and then unpause Scalar pods in a tolerant manner.

-We will deprecate this option in the next major release.
+We recommend using [Scalar Admin for Kubernetes](https://github.com/scalar-labs/scalar-admin-for-kubernetes) for backup operations.

 #### Docker container